-In layman’s terms, geofencing can best be described as a virtual fence put up around a certain location or geographical area.
+If you want to define geofencing in layman’s terms, it can best be described as a virtual fence put up around a certain location or geographical area.
 It’s a technology that can use GPS, cellular, Wi-Fi or Bluetooth technology to define a boundary.
 When we enter one of these boundaries, a business can send us push notifications with ads, updates or coupons to entice us to walk into their store.
 Cool, right?
 Alright, maybe it’s creepy, but you can’t deny how innovative it is.

 Geofencing isn’t just tied to receiving a push notification on your phone the second you step within the boundaries set up by some business nearby.
 Geofencing also works to show users ads while they’re doing normal things online.
 For example, you might be near your favorite burger place and scrolling through a couple of blogs.
 If that burger joint is using geofencing, the ads that pop up on your screen might be related to their business.